Dharwad Institute of Mental Health and Neurosciences: History

-In 2011, several proposals were sent to state government to upgrade DIMHANS's ageing infrastructure.
+In 2011, several proposals were sent to the state government to upgrade DIMHANS's ageing infrastructure.

-In 2020, a Covid-19 testing center was started at DIMHANS.
-DIMHANS has emerged as a major testing facility in North Karnataka for Covid-19.
+In 2020, a COVID-19 testing center was started at DIMHANS.
+DIMHANS has emerged as a major testing facility in North Karnataka for COVID-19.

-In November 2021, Karnataka High Court gave ultimatum to state government to upgrade DIMHANS as a higher center for psychiatry and to provide MRI machines by March 1, 2022.
+In November 2021, the Karnataka High Court gave an ultimatum to the state government to upgrade DIMHANS to a higher center for psychiatry and to provide MRI machines by March 1, 2022.
 In the same month, a new building "Bendre Block", CT Scan facilities were inaugurated.